ACCESS-Community-Hub/atmosphere-cookbook/docs/index.rst

 Each "recipe" comes in a self-contained and well-documented Jupyter notebook.
 All the recipes combined form a cookbook 📒!

-To access the data used in these recipes you need an account with the Australian-based [National Computational Infrastructure (NCI)](https://nci.org.au/).
+To access the data used in these recipes you need an account with the Australian-based `National Computational Infrastructure (NCI)`.

 Happy cooking! 😉 🥙 🍱 🍲

 To get started have a look at the tutorials_ and then browse through the available recipes_ to find something the better suits your 'taste' (i.e., your needs)!

 .. _tutorials: tutorials.html
 .. _recipes: recipes.html
+.. _National Computational Infrastructure (NCI): https://nci.org.au

 .. toctree::
    :maxdepth: 1